AminFadaee/8-Puzzle-Solver/README.md

 -------------
 I am currently working on designing a detailed documentation of the project which will be available real soon.

-*NB: fibonacci_heap_mod is included in the project and you don't need to install it.*

 Running:
 ---